 Dipeptidyl Peptidase-4 Inhibitors, Glucagon-like Peptide-1 Receptor Agonists, and Sodium-Glucose Cotransporter-2 Inhibitors and COVID-19 Outcomes Andreana Foresta, Luisa Ojeda-Fernandez, Giulia Macaluso, Maria Carla Roncaglioni, Mauro Tettamanti, Ida Fortino, Olivia Leoni, Stefano Genovese, Marta Baviera Clinical Therapeutics.2023; 45(4): e115.
 CrossRef

-DPP-4 Inhibitors as a savior for COVID-19 patients with diabetes Snehasish Nag, Samanwita Mandal, Oindrila Mukherjee, Suprabhat Mukherjee, Rakesh Kundu Future Virology.2023; 18(5): 321.
+DPP-4 Inhibitors as a Savior for COVID-19 Patients with Diabetes Snehasish Nag, Samanwita Mandal, Oindrila Mukherjee, Suprabhat Mukherjee, Rakesh Kundu Future Virology.2023; 18(5): 321.
 CrossRef

 DrugRep-HeSiaGraph: when heterogenous siamese neural network meets knowledge graphs for drug repurposing Zahra Ghorbanali, Fatemeh Zare-Mirakabad, Najmeh Salehi, Mohammad Akbari, Ali Masoudi-Nejad BMC Bioinformatics.2023;[Epub] CrossRef